 Accidents involving teenage drivers are even more devastating, because very often, they involve multiple passengers in the car.
 When a teen is driving with multiple passengers, his chances of an accident increase significantly.
 Teen drivers also take distracting activities like applying makeup in the car and snacking while driving less seriously than adult drivers.
 Close to 30% of all teen driver-related accidents in 2018 were linked to distracted driving and speeding.

-If you or a loved have been injured in a car accident in the metro Atlanta region or anywhere in Georgia, talk to an Atlanta car accident lawyer at the Katz Law Firm, and determine your legal options for a claim.
+If you or a loved have been injured in a car accident in the metro Atlanta region or anywhere in Georgia, talk to an Atlanta car accident lawyer at the Katz Personal Injury Lawyers, and determine your legal options for a claim.
 You may be eligible for compensation for losses including lost income, diminished earning capacity, pain and suffering, and other types of economic as well as non-economic damages.